Bi-intermediate logics of trees and co-trees: The bi-intuitionistic Gödel-Dummett logic

 \begin{Proposition} Let $\A \in \bivar$.
 If $\A_*$ has a greatest element, then $\A$ is simple. \end{Proposition} \begin{proof} First, let us note that if $\A_*$ has a greatest element $x$, then $A_*\neq \emptyset$ and every nonempty upset of $\A_*$ contains $x$.
 Since we also have $\down x = A_*$, it now follows that $UpDo(\A_*)=\{\emptyset, A_*\}$, hence also $ClUpDo(\A_*)=\{\emptyset, A_*\}$.
 Therefore, by Corollary \ref{simple by duality}, we have that $\A$ is simple. \end{proof}

-\begin{Remark} The converse of Proposition \ref{maximum implies simple} fails in general because $Up(\mathfrak{F})$ is a simple bi-Heyting algebra for every nonempty finite connected poset $\mathfrak{F}$. \end{Remark}
+\begin{Remark} The converse of Proposition \ref{maximum implies simple} fails in general because $Up(\X)$ is a simple bi-Heyting algebra for every nonempty finite connected poset $\X$. \end{Remark}

 The next theorem lists equivalent conditions for a $\balg$ to be SI.
 In particular, it provides a transparent characterization of these algebras: they are exactly the bi-Heyting algebras whose duals are bi-Esakia co-trees.
-Recall that in a bounded distributive lattice $\La$, the element $0$ is said to be $\land $-\textit{irreducible} if for all $a,b\in L$, $a\land b=0$ implies $a=0$ or $b=0$.
+Recall that in a bounded distributive lattice $\mathbf{L}$, the element $0$ is said to be $\land $-\textit{irreducible} if $a\land b=0$ implies $a=0$ or $b=0$, for all $a,b\in L$.

-\begin{Theorem} Let $\A \in \bg$.
-Then the following conditions are equivalent: \benroman \item $\A$ is SI; \item $\A_*$ is a bi-Esakia co-tree; \item $\A_*$ has a greatest element; \item $\A$ is simple; \item $\A$ is nontrivial and $\neg a=0 $, for all $a\in A{\smallsetminus} \{0\}$; \item $\A$ is nontrivial and $0$ is $\land$-irreducible. \eroman \end{Theorem} \begin{proof} $\boxed{\text{(i)$\implies$(ii)}}$ Let $\A$ be an SI bi-G\"odel algebra.
+\begin{Theorem} If $\A \in \bg$, then the following conditions are equivalent: \benroman \item $\A$ is SI; \item $\A_*$ is a bi-Esakia co-tree; \item $\A_*$ has a greatest element; \item $\A$ is simple; \item $\A$ is nontrivial and $\neg a=0 $, for all $a\in A{\smallsetminus} \{0\}$; \item $\A$ is nontrivial and $0$ is $\land$-irreducible. \eroman \end{Theorem} \begin{proof} $\boxed{\text{(i)$\implies$(ii)}}$ Let $\A$ be an SI bi-G\"odel algebra.
 Since $\A_*$ is a bi-Esakia co-forest by Theorem \ref{rs=vlc}, we can write $A_*=\biguplus\{\down x \colon x\in max(\A_*)\}$ as a disjoint union of co-trees.
 As $\A$ is SI, Theorem \ref{si by duality} entails that $ClUpDo(\A_*)\smallsetminus \{A_*\}$ has a greatest element $U$.
 Since $U$ is a proper downset, there must be a maximal point $w$ of $\A_*$ not in $U$.
 Note that, since $w$ is maximal and principal upsets are chains, it follows that $\down w$ is an upset of $\A_*$.
 By definition, it is also a downset.
-Moreover, we know by Proposition \ref{bi-esa prop} that $\down w$ is closed, hence it is a closed updownset not contained in $U$.
+Moreover, we know by Theorem \ref{thm bi-esa equivalences} that $\down w$ is closed, hence it is a closed updownset not contained in $U$.
 By the definition of $U$, it follows that $\down w= A_*$, so $\A_*$ is indeed a bi-Esakia co-tree.

 $\boxed{\text{(ii)$\implies$(iii)$\implies$(iv)$\implies$(i)}}$ The first implication follows directly from the definition of a co-tree, the second is an immediate consequence of Proposition \ref{maximum implies simple}, while the third follows from the fact that simple algebras are SI.